-- Consultations to foster parents, social workers, and others in network if appropriate (e.g schools) - Joint family sessions a safe and creative space for foster parents and children/young people to explore and express difficult thoughts, feelings and behaviours, which they may be experiencing - Therapeutically-informed support and development groups for foster parents - Training to foster parents and staff on understanding and managing challenging behaviours, attachment difficulties, child development, abuse, trauma, self-esteem and relationships.
+- Consultations to foster parents, social workers, and others in network if appropriate (e.g schools) - Therapeutically-informed support and development groups for Foster parents - We run regional ADAPT / ATTUNE groups for our experienced and newly approved foster parents on top of the regional support groups - Training to Foster parents and staff on understanding and managing challenging behaviours, attachment difficulties, child development, abuse, trauma, self-esteem and relationships.

-It may be possible to commission additional services such as individual therapy, specialist assessments, life-story work, post adoption work and early intervention work.
-This would from either the FCA network of therapists or primary relevant service.
+It may be possible / necessary to commission additional services such as individual therapy, joint therapy between child/young person and foster parent, life-story work or intervention work.
+This would be discussed with the child's local authority considering the needs of the child and family.